NattyBumppo/FDIR-Workshop/feature_ideas.md

 ...and could also have headers for categories.
 Units would be used for display, but not really for calculations.

+We could potentially utilize them for calculations by building a map of conversion ratios, and then allowing calculations to implicitly use that.

 Example file:

     Electrical System